-- Land for development in strategic locations - Potential use of tax-exempt financing • - Access to legislative appropriations • - Access to federal funding such as HUD, USDA, SBA . - Flexibility in the application of development standards, zoning, and design - Cultural understanding and resources
+- Land for development in strategic locations - Potential use of tax-exempt financing - Access to legislative appropriations • - Access to federal funding such as HUD, USDA, and SBA to start and . leverage other resources - Flexibility in the application of development standards, zoning, and design - Cultural understanding and resources - A strong polictical partner to help achieve objectives

 DHHL has participated in a number of successful partnerships.
-A few are highlighted here.
+A few are highlighted on the facing page.